Smithtekpty/smithtek-nodered/README.md

 ### SmithTek In

-This node is used to suscribe to an Smithtek Variable.
+This node is used to suscribe to one or more (up to 10) Smithtek Variable(s).
 It will listen to new values and pass it to further nodes in the `msg.payload`.

 These are the properties you should configure, by double clicking the node: